 The beauty of this tutorial for easy DIY farmhouse wood signs is that the possibilities are endless.
 You can use whatever color/font/quote/verse that you want.

 We were in Hobby Lobby last week and fell in love with a duo of farmhouse signs that had the bible verse Ruth 1:16 on them.
 Until we looked at the price… $89.99!
 I looked at my husband and said, “I bet we can make those wooden signs ourselves for way cheaper.”
 Whenever I say that to him, he must take it as a challenge because, fast-forward a few days, and he’s bringing home wood from Home Depot.

 So, roam the aisles of Hobby Lobby for some inspiration or search Pinterest for quotes that speak to you.

 Step 6: Print out your quote in the font of your choice

 Yup, a regular old printer and regular old paper – No expensive Cricut or vinyl needed!

 And you can print it out in black and white, even if you want your finished DIY wooden signs to be rainbow-colored.

-**If you want the PDF version of the verse we used so that you can replicate our easy DIY farmhouse wood signs, you can leave your email address below and I’ll send it right over.
+**If you want the PDF version of the verse we used so that you can replicate our easy DIY farmhouse wood signs, you can sign up for my FREE email newsletter, and I will send it right over!

 Step 7: Flip the paper over and scribble over where the letters are